 O'Riordan was visiting London at the time for a recording session.
 She was found dead in her hotel room just after 9 a.m. on January 15, 2018.
 After an initial investigation, authorities stated they were not treating O'Riordan's death as suspicious.

 Upon hearing the tragic news, band members Noel Hogan, Fergal Lawler, and Mike Hogan released a tweet as a tribute to O'Riordan:

 As part of an initial statement announcing her death, the Cranberries' Facebook fan page included that "family members are devastated to hear the breaking news and have requested privacy at this very difficult time."

-Raised Catholic, O'Riordan will have her funeral in Ireland, her parish priest told the BBC.
+Raised Catholic, O'Riordan had her funeral in Ireland.

 Answering an ad from a local rock band who was looking for a lead singer, O'Riordan became front woman to The Cranberry Saw Us in 1990.
 The band eventually changed its name to the Cranberries, and together, with its alt rock grunge-filled sound and O'Riordan as lead singer and songwriter, the group catapulted to international fame.